-2019 Annual Security Report
+2021 Annual Security Report

-The McHenry County College Police Department is committed to providing safety and security for our students, faculty, staff and the community.
 Campus Safety is everyone's responsibility thru cooperation and collaboration.
-The following information is available on our website and in print form upon request at the police department, and should be carefully reviewed to help maintain a safe environment for everyone on campus.
+The following information is available on our website and in print form upon request from Campus Police, and should be carefully reviewed to help maintain a safe environment for everyone on campus.